 Andreas Beger

-Data/political scientist
+Data scientist

 Code for blank state panel data

-Tags: #country codes #R
+Tags: #Country Codes #R

 2018-02-28 update: check out the states package on CRAN.
 Create panel data for independent states, includes the G&W and COW state lists, and some helper functions.
 Like sfind(700) to quickly check what country 700 is.
 Here’s the package page.